 “Italy is still very much the same place it was 2,000 years ago.
 Italians are still the same… there’s a sense of beauty and a sense of dignity and a sense of living life to the full that infects everyone.” — Bruno Heller

 Cetara is a fishing village that still brings in a substantial amount of fish today.
 Tuna fishing is a substantial source of income here, and so its perhaps no surprise that the town has some of the best seafood you can get on the coast.
 The view from the Torre di Cetara observation deck and the architecture of the Chiesa San Pietro Apostolo cathedral should be checked out while you’re here.
 The Spiaggia Lannio beach is also a popular destination in this fishing village.
 Located very close to Cetara is the small village of Erchie which has a tall tower Norman tower in it.

 Salerno represents the tail end of the Amalfi coast.
-Its located at the very end of the 43 mile highway that runs along the coast and it’s where many people finish their tours.
-It’s fairly easy to get to Salerno via a train which connects to Rome if you’re coming from the east.
-The size of the city makes it one of the more active towns on the coast, but its filled with many great beaches, cathedrals with amazing architecture, bars, restaurants, and clubs.
+Its located at the very end of the 43-mile highway that runs along the coast and it’s where many people finish their tours.
+It’s fairly easy to get to Salerno via a train that connects to Rome if you’re coming from the east.
+The size of the city makes it one of the more active towns on the coast, but it’s filled with many great beaches, cathedrals with amazing architecture, bars, restaurants, and clubs.
 The Duomo di Salerno, the Museo Diocesano San Mattero di Salerno, the Museo Arcehologico Provinciale di Salerno, and the Lungomare di Salerno are all notable landmarks and places of interest in the city.